idaholab/moose/framework/doc/content/source/chaincontrols/SmootherChainControl.md

 where $i$ represents the time index.

-The resulting value is named `<control>:value`, where `<control>` is the user-given name of the control.
+The resulting value is named `<control>:value`, where `<control>` is the user-given name of the `SmootherChainControl`.
 The number of points to average, $n$, is provided with [!param](/ChainControls/SmootherChainControl/n_points).

 !syntax parameters /ChainControls/SmootherChainControl